jhill1/SEPwC/source/Sentiment_analysis.inc.rst

 The pipeline in R
 ~~~~~~~~~~~~~~~~~~

-We can use R's `tidyverse`, along with `tidytext`, data structures to perform these kinds of analyses quite easily,
+We can use R's ``tidyverse``, along with ``tidytext``, data structures to perform these kinds of analyses quite easily,
 building a pipeline, something like this:

 The Sentiment lexicon is the key to this.
-The simpliest way to analyse text is to break it into tokens: words.
+The simplest way to analyse text is to break it into tokens: words.
-Obviously, this is a bit simplisitc, we could have a positive word "great", preceeded by a negative one "not",
+Obviously, this is a bit simplistic, we could have a positive word "great", preceded by a negative one "not",
 which flips the entire meaning.
 However, the idea behind sentiment analysis is to analyse vast amounts of text,
 so these issues get lost as noise.
 It's something you need to be aware of though if you want to do
 this on real data.

-There are three `sentiment` databases, packaged into a R library, we can use for general-purpose analysis:
+There are three sentiment databases, packaged into a R library, we can use for general-purpose analysis:

  - `AFINN` from `Finn Årup Nielsen <http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010>`_
  - `bing` from `Bing Liu and collaborators <https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html>`_
  - `nrc` from `Saif Mohammad and Peter Turney <http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm>`_

 All of these are based on unigrams; single words, and are in English only.
-The `nrc` classifies
+The ``nrc`` classifies
-words in a binary fashion (i.e. yes/no) into categorieis of poisitve, negative, anger, joy, sadness, etc.
+words in a binary fashion (i.e. yes/no) into categories of positive, negative, anger, joy, sadness, etc.
-The `bing` lexicon categorises words into positive or negative.
-The `AFINN` lexicon creates a score between
+The ``bing`` lexicon categorises words into positive or negative.
+The ``AFINN`` lexicon creates a score between
 -5 and 5 to show the sentiment (on a negative to positive scale).

 .. note::